Why study Journalism at UTSC?

 • The Joint Journalism program gives students a strong sense of digital culture and technologies in media.

 • Our students graduate with an Honours BA in Journalism from the University of Toronto and an Ontario Graduate Certificate in Contemporary Journalism from Centennial College.

 • Our graduates go on to successful careers in journalism (both in Canada and abroad), media, graduate school, law school and corporate communications.

-Students in Journalism can earn an Honours Bachelor of Arts degree and an Ontario Graduate Certificate in Contemporary Journalism while learning from leading academics and professionals.
+Students learn from leading academics and contemporary front-line media professionals.
 The program focuses on the critical thinking, research, ethics, writing and communications skills needed to examine the changing issues concerning news media, journalism and society.
+That is complemented by practical experience in reporting, writing, photography and videography, data journalism, mobile storytelling, emerging technologies and more.

 Get a head start on your career by combining the best in university and college education.
 The University of Toronto and Centennial College joint programs offer exceptional faculty at the forefront of their fields and real experience in cutting-edge environments.
 For more information on the program, please visit the program website.